 Dates for admission vary by program.
-A complete listing of deadlines can be found online (https://www.fairfield.edu/graduate-and-professionalstudies/graduate-school-of-education-and-allied-professions/how-toapply/).
+A complete listing of deadlines can be found online.
 In order to be reviewed, applications must be completed on or before the program deadline.

 If a person has been denied admission to the School twice, their application will not be considered again.